 “You’re going to have to explain that one.”

-“I don’t have time,” she snapped at me, pushing ahead through some underbrush.
+“I don’t have time,” she replied, pushing ahead through some underbrush.
 “I have to be around here somewhere.
 If I can just warn this reality about the attack then I can make sure… aAAH!”

 “I don’t understand,” she finally said.
 “They missed me… they didn’t know I was here.”

-“Alternate reality,” I said, gently pulling her away from the corpse.
+“Alternate outcome,” I said, gently pulling her away from the corpse.
 “Different rules.”

-“No, that poor soul is dead.
+“No. That poor woman is dead.
 You’re right here.
 You’re with me.
 Now.”

 “Sionis.
-We have to get to Embaari Village.
+We have to get to Ember’s Light Village.
 Now.”

 “Can you give me a direction?”
 I asked.